TezBaydu/Milestone-Project-3-Cooking/README.md

     - Save and keep private
         * To save to profile for own private viewing
         * Can be used for test scenarios
-        * User may want to keep private
+        * Member may want to keep private

-5. Links
+6. Links
     - Back to profile link.
         * Warning to save any updates if any have been made

-6. Menu.
+7. Menu.
     * Warning to save any updates if any have been made
     - Home
     - New Recipe